Are Hawaiians And Samoans The Same Thing?

 American Samoa is the only significant territory of the United States where US citizenship is not granted at birth, and people born in American Samoa are considered ”Non-citizen nationals.”

 The population of American Samoa is just over 46,000.
-And the official language is English and Samoan.
+The official language is English and Samoan.

 The Independent State of Samoa is on the other part of the Samoan archipelago islands; until 1997, it was known as Western Samoa.
 The Independent State of Samoa is a unitary democracy.